smartgeber Logo

 Antwort der Redaktion

-Nutritional yeast is a deactivated yeast that has a cheesy, nutty flavor.
-It is often used in vegan cooking to add umami.
-Sprinkle it on top of your dishes, mix it into sauces, or use it as a seasoning to enhance the savory depth of your meals.
+Nutritional yeast is a versatile ingredient that provides a cheesy, nutty flavor, making it a great addition to vegan Japanese dishes.
+Sprinkle it over rice, mix it into sauces, or use it as a seasoning to boost umami without animal products.

 Last updated 3 mins ago